 Prepare a formal glossary of terms that your organization uses in the policy.
-This will ensure two things; firstly, it will establish the meaning of terms for anyone who may be reviewing the policy in the future.
-Secondly, it will present your understanding of the third party in clear and structured terms.
+This will benefit your organization in two ways; firstly, the meaning of terms for anyone reviewing the policy in the future will be evident and apparent, and secondly, it will present your understanding of the third party in clear and structured terms.

-The processes used by your organization to assess and study a vendor before operating with them must be mentioned in this section.
-It can vary from organization to organization but mostly includes information on non-disclosure agreements between the parties, details on the data access provided to the vendors, what will entail if vendor assessment provides high-risk results and how many times vendor assessment will take place.
+This section of the policy specifies the processes used by your organization to assess and study a vendor before dealing with them.
+It primarily includes information on non-disclosure agreements between the parties, details on the data access provided to the vendors, what will entail if vendor assessment provides high-risk results and how many times vendor assessment will take place.

 7. Enforcement of the policy

-You must include a section on how the policy will be implemented after detailing all vendor criteria.
-This section should spell out the ramifications of a vendor’s failure to follow the policy.
-This might entail contract termination, access privileges withdrawal, or other civil or criminal sanctions.
+One of the last elements that you must include to make your vendor risk management policy effective is enforcement.
+Along with the details of policy execution, this section should also spell out the ramifications of a vendor’s failure to follow the policy.
+It might entail contract termination, access privileges withdrawal, or other civil or criminal sanctions.

-As you expand your management team, you should aim to assign a dedicated manager to each of your vendors.
-This will prove to be advantageous from a managerial standpoint, especially in the long term.
+- Dedicate a full-time manager for vendor relationships: As you expand your management team, you should aim to assign a dedicated manager to each of your vendors.
+This will be advantageous from a managerial standpoint, especially in the long term.

-It’s critical that all of your vendors have the same set of criteria.
-Those posing major hazards, without a doubt, require additional attention from stakeholders.
+- Ensure that all vendors are held to the same standards: It’s critical that all of your vendors have the same set of rules when it comes to risk management.
+Those posing major hazards should receive additional attention from stakeholders.